 This challenge is often starkly apparent in the approach to sickness absence management.
 Organisations not only lack the complete view of absence to inform decisions.
 Their line managers aren’t equipped with the information to engage and support staff around health in general.
 They often lack what’s needed to provide the right support at the right time, and to help manage returns to work after absence.

 That’s become even more important in the Covid-19 era, as it is vital that people return only at the right time, do so safely – and, if relevant, are supported to get tested.
-It’s one reason that Empactis has created a rapid deployment solution for Covid-19 absence and testing challenges.
+It’s one reason that Empactis has created a rapid deployment solution to help employers manage the workforce challenges of Covid-19 absence, testing and risk.

 “Sickness absence information is often poorly collected, and rarely used in ways to help managers understand what they can do to offer better and more timely help for their staff.”Dr Steven Boorman, Employee Health Consultant at Empactis